top of page

 “You’re hopelessly outnumbered.”

-A cool breeze washed over Elric’s face as he awoke.
-He was lying face down along a muddy embankment.
+A cool breeze washed over Elric’s face as he awoke, face down along a muddy embankment.
 Bits of grass and moistened dirt lodged in his teeth.
 He recalled being made a pincushion from multiple arrows, but as he slid his right hand along his body, he could feel none.
-In fact, he seemed to be without any serious injury save the sharp pain in his side caused by lying atop the pointed edge of his shield.
+A tired sigh escaped his lips.
+Here we go again…

 He rolled over.
-Bodies lay everywhere.
+Bodies lay everywhere, but the bloodstains were gone.
 A thin wisp of fog hovered over the river valley, made thinner by the brilliant orange sun rising over cragged mountains to his left.

-He sat up abruptly and scanned his immediate surroundings.
-The men he had killed lay sprawled where they had fallen, but none had any noticeable wounds.
-Some of them were beginning to awaken as well.
-Well, I reckon I did die, an’ this is the fresh re-start.
-An’ I’m on the wrong side of the river…
+He sat up and scanned his surroundings.
+The men he had killed lay sprawled where they had fallen—men in uniforms of the other color.
+And they were awakening as well.
+Well, cripe.
+I’m on the wrong side of the river…

-As darkness descended on the forest, a pair of figures emerged through a thicket and stepped into the clearing.
-Two elderly Vashanti with stern brows and jaws set slowly inched forward.
+As darkness descended on the forest, a pair of elderly Vashanti with stern brows emerged through a thicket and stepped into the clearing.
 Wispy grey-white hair hung long and straight down their backs, and thin white eyebrows arched over iridescent blue eyes.
 Their movements were graceful and flowing, remarkable considering their apparent age.
+Power and authority radiated in tangible auras, and Cora felt compelled to kneel.

 Moffe bowed low.
-When he righted, he addressed Cora.
-“This is Eidelain, Grand Mystic of the Cerion, and Kothalliel, Hierophant Master.
-We are your servants.”
+When he righted, he gestured to Cora.
+“This is Cora O’Banion, leader of freeblades from Westmeade.”
+He indicated the elderly pair.
+“Cora, this is Eidelain, Grand Mystic of the Cerion, and Kothalliel, Hierophant Master.”

-Kothalliel held up a hand.
-“Come, reeve.
+Kothalliel nodded and extended an arm.
+“Come, warden.
 Let us speak together.
 And bring your three friends.”

 Cora leaned against a tree to brace herself.
 Grand Mystic?
-Hierophant?
-Who are we talking to?
+Hierophant Master?

+She had no clue where she was, and all hints of a path were gone.
 As she slowly turned, the forest loomed, creeping closer, hovering with gnarled branches, stretching for her, seeking her demise.
 She cowered and dropped to her knees.
-Their guides were gone, and her friends would soon be swallowed by the forest.
+They would soon be swallowed by the forest, where things crawled about at night.
+What was it he dreaded?
+A mangroo?
 What have I done?

 As the sun rose, the fallen sat up, stretched, and gathered their belongings.
-Some smiled and wished a “good morning” to others as if they had just awoken from a pleasant night of camping under the stars.
-Many raised a satisfied fist into the air and shouted a triumphant “Skrattafell!”
+Some smiled and wished a good morning to others as if they had just awoken from a pleasant night of camping under the stars.
+Many raised a satisfied fist and shouted a triumphant “Skrattafell” into the air.

 Elric shook his head and gathered his gear.
-As he clambered down the riverbank, a voice called to him.
-He stopped and looked back up the embankment.
+As he clambered down the riverbank rebuilt from the previous day’s destruction, a voice called to him.

 “That was a bold move on your part, good fellow.”
 It was the man whose neck had been home to Elric’s sword just yesterday.